Godhart/hass-lights-control/README.md

 In other words: switch off time can be cleared, left untouched, or extended by actions.

-By default switch off timeout for switch/turn_on/toggle actions is -1 so by default they clears scheduled switchoff.
+By default switch off timeout for `switch`/`turn_on`/`toggle` actions is `-1` so by default they clears scheduled switch off.

-Default switch off timeout for sensor action is 5 minutes.
+Default switch off timeout for `sensor` action is `5` minutes.

 Actual switching off would be delayed until all sensors associated with light become inactive.

 #### General Power Savings

-It' obvious that during some time usually there is no need in lighting - like day times, times you away, times you asleep.
+It's obvious that during some time usually there is no need in lighting - like day times, times you away, times you asleep.
 And if lights were turned ON during this period of time it's low probability they they were turned ON for long time.

 So you can define power savings schedule to turn off lights automatically if they are turned on for long time.

 In a schedule you specify period of time, list of lights, time since last turn on action before switching off.
-Last action is any action with light that turns lights on like sensor trigger, flick of switch, turn on via GUI and so on.
+Last action is any action with light that turns lights on like sensor trigger, switch button, turn on via GUI and so on.

 Automatic minor actions by LightsControl like brightness change, turn off notifications are not taken into account.